OpenDSA/OpenDSA/RST/source/Development/ListLinked.rst

 Objects in the ``Link`` class contain an ``element`` field to store the element value, and a ``next`` field to store a pointer to the next node on the list.
-The list built from such nodes is called a :dfn:`singly linked list`, or a :dfn:`one-way list`, because each list node has a single pointer to the next node on the list.
+The list built from such nodes is called a :term:`singly linked list`, or a :term:`one-way list`, because each list node has a single pointer to the next node on the list.

 .. codeinclude:: Lists/Link.pde